 Purpose and amount

-The purpose of grants to promote cultural diversity is
+The purpose of grants for promoting cultural diversity is

 - to enhance the opportunities of artists with immigrant backgrounds or who belong to other cultural minorities to carry out artistic activities and to participate in Finnish art life on an equal basis

-- to support art and cultural projects in Finland that promote cultural diversity and intercultural dialogue and combat racism.
+- to support art and cultural projects in Finland that promote cultural diversity and intercultural dialogue and combat racism and hate speech.

-These grants are intended for individual projects to be implemented in 2020-2021.
-Projects must begin, in the year that the grant is awarded.
+These grants are intended for individual projects to be implemented in 2022-2023.
+Projects must begin within the first year.